-Students pursuing a thesis-based Masters must establish a Supervisory Committee by the end of the second semester of the student's program.
+Students pursuing a thesis-based masters must establish a Supervisory Committee by the end of the second semester of the student's program.
 The student's Supervisory Committee is responsible for approving the student's Program of Study and thesis defense.
 The student, in consultation with his/her Program Advisor or the Director of Graduate Studies, selects potential members of the Supervisory Committee.
 The M.S.
-Supervisory Committees consist of three members: a chair (the student's program advisor) and two additional members.
-Committee members are typically tenured or tenure track faculty in Department of Chemical Engineering, although one member external to the department may be allowed.
+Supervisory Committee members are typically tenured or tenure track faculty in Department of Chemical Engineering, although one member external to the department may be allowed.
 If a student requests to have a member that is a non-tenure-track professor or is not affiliated with the University, it must be approved by the department's Graduate Academic Advisor and the Graduate School.
 The Supervisory Committee Form, which is available on the Chemical Engineering graduate program website must be signed by the committee members and submitted to the department's Graduate Academic Advisor.

-A student's program of study is constructed with course recommendations from their advisor, and approved by the Supervisory Committee.
+A student's program of study is constructed with course recommendations from their advisor and approved by the Supervisory Committee.
 Students must complete the online form and submit to the department's Graduate Academic Advisor.
 This is due no later than one semester before the anticipated semester of graduation, and before the student's thesis defense.